ulisesbocchio/least-black/README.md

    COMMANDS

-     analyze [images...]      analyze the amount of black of a list of image files (supports glob pattern) pick [images...]         pick the image with less black from list of image files (supports glob pattern) help <command>           Display help for a specific command
+     analyze [images...]      analyze the amount of black of a list of image files (supports glob pattern) pick [images...]         pick the image with the least amout of black from list of image files (supports glob pattern) help <command>           Display help for a specific command

    GLOBAL OPTIONS